BallooningOpenSourceSystem/balloon-systems/CONTRIBUTING.md

 ## Prerequisites

 * Open Source
     * Open source licenses encourage reuse and community contribution.
 Especially for code products, having a [license](https://opensource.org/licenses/) is **critical** for allowing reuse.
-GitHub has some information on selecting licenses (open source or not) [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository
+GitHub has some information on selecting licenses (open source or not) [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
 * Terms for reuse and acknowledgment
     * Specify who should be cited in publications and how (e.g. BibTeX snippets, example citations), if applicable
     * Provide acknowledgments of support from institutions, if applicable
 * Documented
-    * Tells the reader what they need to know to get started, and may link to additional resources
+    * Tell the reader what they need to know to get started, and maybe link to additional resources
     * e.g., don't link to a repository that has a blank `README.md` or doesn't list software dependencies

 ## Format